Consider the letter-typing RQ again (from Example 5.4), where this RQ was posed:

 - Design issues (Sect.
 6.4): The way in which the study is designed can also influence the values of the response variable.
 These can mean disaster if not handled properly.

 - Chance, or randomness (Sect.
 6.5): Even the same person doing the same thing repeatedly will not record exactly the same reaction time every attempt.
 This influence is unavoidable, but we can live with it if we have some idea of the how large this variation is.

-That is, an internally-valid study is one where the impacts of extraneous variables, design issues, and chance have been accounted for, minimised, or are well-managed.
-This is hugely important, and is the main focus of Chaps.
-7 (experimental studies) and 8 (observational studies).
+That is, an internally-valid study is one where the impacts of other possible explanations for that association (such as extraneous variables, design issues, and chance) have been accounted for, minimised, or are well-managed.